The Clear Edge

 Are you staying in delivery work past $100K?

-At $100K, you need to be the architect.
-The business should deliver results - with or without your hands on every project.
-But that transition requires changing who you think you are professionally, and that’s the hardest change in business.
+At $25K, you were the product—clients hired you specifically and your delivery was the business.
+At $100K, you need to be the architect, where the business delivers results with or without your hands on every project, and that shift requires changing who you think you are professionally, which is the hardest change in business.

-Here’s what $65K actually looks like:
+Here is what $65K actually looks like.

 The operational cost when identity crisis forces the issue: